sportradar/elixir-workspace/workspace_new/README.md

 # mix workspace.new

-Provides `workspace.new` installer as an archive.
+Provides `workspace.new` scaffolder as an archive.

 ## Installation